Xenomii/lore-scribe/README.md

 poetry install
 ```

-> This creates a virtual environment and installs all required dependencies including PySide6.
+> This creates a virtual environment and installs all required dependencies including PySide6 and pydub.
+Make sure `ffmpeg` is installed separately and accessible from your system's PATH.

 #### 5. Run the Application